jebitok-dev/1-Jebitok-techincal-writing-blog/cm5s91iqn000709jsbfxjadyr.md

 ## **Performing a Risk Assessment**

-﻿Every business's main goal is to generate revenues and profits.
+Every business's main goal is to generate revenues and profits.
 For most businesses, cyber security does not directly contribute to revenue generation or profit maximisation.
 Businesses decide to spend part of their hard-earned revenue on cyber security to avoid the risk of revenue or reputation loss resulting from a cyber threat.
 Businesses often take these steps to achieve this goal.
 We will now work through the process of completing a risk register.
 A risk register tracks the progress of risk mitigation and all open risks.
 An example of such a risk register is shown in the animation below.
 Let's take a look at the steps required to add risks to the risk register.

 ![an animation of filling out a risk assessment form](https://assets.tryhackme.com/additional/aoc2024/gifs/day9-2.gif align="left")

 **Identification of Risks**